Interspecies friendship: Mutualism

 Mutualism can contribute to the formation of interspecies friendships because it involves a pair of organisms experiencing mutually beneficial exchanges with each other which may lead to a long-lasting bond.
 The mutualistic relationship observed between coyotes and badgers after hunting ground squirrels together is an example of mutualism developing into an unlikely interspecies friendship.
 Interspecies friendships often form between humans and domesticated animals through mutualism in which the human gains something beneficial from their pet and the pet gains something beneficial from the human.
 This is often observed in human-canine friendships in which dogs benefit by being cared for and offered love and companionship from humans while humans benefit by receiving companionship, loyalty and love from their dogs.
 Mutualistic relationships can be observed even in the smallest of critters like ants and aphids.
 Ants deter predators from aphids and aphids produce honeydew for the ants to drink.

 Protection

 Protective behaviour exhibited from one species onto another can lead to an interspecies friendship as it allows the formation of a bond to occur between species.
-This is often observed in interspecies adoptions in which one species "adopts" another that is orphaned or hurt.
+This is often observed in interspecies adoptions in which a member of one species "adopts" a member of another that is orphaned or hurt.
 For example, an infant marmoset was adopted by capuchin monkeys and the marmoset became socially included and protected in their group.
 Other examples include a ram protecting a blind cow and a steer protecting a blind mule.
 In each circumstance, interspecies friendships are formed after the protectors assumed protective roles.